- General Information

 Mongolians traditionally lead a pastoral, nomadic lifestyle.
 Because of the climate and short growing season, animal husbandry defines the nomadic lifestyle, with agriculture playing a secondary role.
 Nomads raise five types of animals - goats, sheep, cattle (including yaks), camels and horses - that provide meat, dairy products, transportation, and wool.
 Of these animals, the horse holds the highest position in Mongolian tales and legends.

 As one of the few remaining horse-based cultures left in the world, Mongolians greatly cherish their horses.
 Outside the capital, the horse is still the main mode of transportation and children begin riding as soon as they can sit up.
-Nomads are extremely proud of their riding skills and horse racing is a favorite pastime.
+Nomads are extremely proud of their riding skills, and horse racing is a favorite pastime.
 Believing the race to be a test of the animal's and not the rider's ability, young children are often the jockeys.
-The most prestigious tests of these superb animals are the horse races at the Naadam Festival, Mongolia 's national games, which takes place each July.
+The most prestigious tests of these superb animals are the horse races at the Naadam Festival, Mongolia's national games, which take place each July.
 Families will travel for days to be able to participate or just attend this grand event.

 Nomadic families follow a seasonal routine, moving the herds to new grazing land based on the time of year, rather than one of aimless wandering.
 Historically, each clan had various chosen grazing grounds that were used exclusively by the same clan year after year.
 This tradition carries on today and families return to the same locations at the same time each year, for example, traveling at the end of each winter from a specific sheltered valley to a particular grazing area on the steppes.